David G. Bromley

 DAVID G. BROMLEY is Professor of Sociology and Affiliate Professor in the Department of Religious Studies at Virginia Commonwealth University.
 He is the past editor of the Journal for the Scientific Study of Religion.
 Among his recent books are The Satanism Scare (1991), edited with James Richardson and Joel Best, Handbook on Cults and Sects in America (1993), edited with Jeffrey K. Hadden, and Anticult Movements in Cross-Cultural Perspective (1994), edited with Anson Shupe.

-Introduction Sociological Perspectives on Apostasy: An Overview by David G.
+Sociological Perspectives on Apostasy: An Overview by David G. Bromley

-Construction of Contested Exit Roles: Defectors, Whistleblowers, and
+The Social Construction of Contested Exit Roles: Defectors, Whistleblowers,

-Self: Apostasy as Spoiled Identity by Armand L. Mauss The Politics of
+In Defense of Self: Apostasy as Spoiled Identity by Armand L. Mauss

 Apostates, Defectors, Law and Social Control by James T. Richardson